IAyub1/BBQ-App/README.md

 Then the app should display the current location I am in.

 User Story 2: Input a time

+Given I'm a user

+When I want to select a time for my BBQ

+Then the app will take me to a page

+So that I can view the timer

 User Story 3: View 5 day BBQ forecast they inputted

+Given I'm a user

+When I click on "Get Forecast"

+Then i can see a 5-day weather forecast for that location

 User Story 4: View the timer countdown amd make a sound when it reaches 0

+Given I'm a user

+When I have set a countdown timer for my BBQ

+And the timer reaches zero

+Then the app should play a sound to notify me